 Got a Favorite Money Tool You Can’t Live Without?

 Is there a money resource you absolutely love?
 Drop me a line at Rebecca@Bosssinglemama.com and tell me about it!
-And remember to share this list of money resources with another mom who could use it
+And remember to share this list of money resources with anyone you know that could use it!